namtoki/English/memo/meeting.md

 > `Let's move on to the next topic`, ANC.
 > `The response to this question was` "4 modes".
 >
+> and
 > I checked the Android SDK `on my end`,
 > and yeah,
 > it does seem like the implementation assumes four ANC modes.
 >
+> So, when you say "4 modes,"
+> I guess it's coming from something like this, right?
+>
+> And
+> (while we're at it,)
+> (if you happen to know,)
+> there seem to be three modes for each: Passthrough, Hybrid Passthrough, and Vivid Passthrough.
+> Does that mean each of them can have up to three modes?
+>
+> Also,
+> (sorry if this is a basic question,)
+> but
+> what's the difference between Hybrid Passthrough and regular Passthrough?
+And which one would be better to use?
+>
 > I don’t have any more questions, but does anyone have any comments?

 Call Quality
 > `Let's move on to the next topic`, Call Quality.
 >
+> Your answer is clear-cut.
 > So
 > (for call quality,)
 > `it just comes down to` microphones placement design and parameter tuning in the config tool, right?